Vidi Aldiano: 2010s

 His second album Yang Kedua was initially slated for 14 February 2011, but delayed to 27 July.
 This album was released under Trinity Optima.
-The album consists of 11 singles, 6 of them written by Aldiano, with 3 hit singles "Datang dan Kembali", "Lupakan Mantan", and "Gadis Genit".
+The album consisted of 11 singles, 6 of them written by Aldiano, with 3 hit singles "Datang dan Kembali", "Lupakan Mantan", and "Gadis Genit".
 He was involved in 95% of the production, starting from lyrics, music production, to album cover design.

 In 2013, Aldiano released a mini album entitled Dunia Baru with hit singles "Pupus/Kasih Tak Sampai (mash up)", "Apakah Ku Jatuh Cinta" (feat.
 Sherina Munaf), "Dibawah Langit Ibu Kota", the latter of which was produced by his friend Petra Sihombing.
-After the release, he went to University of Manchester to continue his studies.
+After the release, he went to the University of Manchester to continue his studies.

-Returning to his homeland in 2015, Aldiano released the single album Membiasakan Cinta dedicated to friends living with HIV/AIDS (PLHIV), before being appointed 2015-2016 Indonesian AIDS Ambassador.
+Returning to his homeland in 2015, Aldiano released the single album Membiasakan Cinta dedicated to friends living with HIV/AIDS (PLHIV), before being appointed 2015–2016 Indonesian AIDS Ambassador.

 On 24 August 2016, Aldiano released his third album Persona, 5 years after the previous album.
-The interval between his second and third albums were because of him thinking thoroughly the concept of his third album.
+The interval between his second and third albums was because of him thinking thoroughly about the concept of his third album.
 His time was maximised on focusing on his album.
-The 10-song album consists of 7 original songs, 2 rearrangements, and 1 a cappella song.
+The 10-song album consisted of 7 original songs, 2 rearrangements, and 1 a cappella song.
 With Laleilmanino, he wrote the composition and lyrics of all the songs.
 The album was produced over an intense 7-month period.
 The pre-production, production, and marketing of the album was handled by Aldiano's own label.
 Vocal recording was done in Indonesia, while mastering was done at Abbey Road Studios, London.
 In January 2017, the album was certified triple platinum, Aldiano's first, for selling over 250.000 physical copies.

 Besides the album, Aldiano also released Persona Art Book.
 31 illustrators were involved, selected from the 31.000 who are members of Kreavi.
-Persona Art Book is a nine-chapter art book which represents visual interpretations of songs from the album.
-The nine chapters are "Disgust", "Joy", "Hope/Peace", "Wonder", "Courage", "Anger", "Fear", "Sadness", and "Love".
+Persona Art Book was a nine-chapter art book which represented visual interpretations of songs from the album.
+The nine chapters were "Disgust", "Joy", "Hope/Peace", "Wonder", "Courage", "Anger", "Fear", "Sadness", and "Love".

 2020s

-On 22 July 2022, Aldiano released fourth studio album titled Senandika, which was delayed from 2018 due to COVID-19 pandemic in Indonesia and his infection.
-The album consists of 10 songs.
-The songs on the album tells about Aldiano's life journey since 2018.
-For example, "Bertahan Lewati Senja" tells of his fight against cancer and "Dara" tells of his wife.
+On 22 July 2022, Aldiano released his fourth studio album titled Senandika, which was delayed from 2018 due to COVID-19 pandemic in Indonesia and his infection.
+The album consisted of 10 songs.
+The songs on the album tell about Aldiano's life journey since 2018.
+For example, "Bertahan Lewati Senja" told of his fight against cancer and "Dara" told of his wife.
 For the production, he collaborated with producer Ari Renaldi.
 For the songwriting, he collaborated with Barsena Bestandhi, Pika Iskandar, Laleilmanino, Bram Moersas, and his father Harry Aprianto Kissowo.
 Senandika became the best-selling out of 10 albums with 75,000 copies in 740 KFC Indonesia outlets in July 2022.
 After two months of release, it sold more than 150,000 copies.

 Artistry

 Influences

-Aldiano stated that among the musicians who inspired him are Craig David, Michael Jackson, and Luther Vandross.
+Aldiano stated that among the musicians who inspired him were Craig David, Michael Jackson, and Luther Vandross.